 VALUATION OF INVESTMENT FUNDS.
 The valuation of the Fund's investments in Investment Funds is ordinarily determined based upon valuations calculated by the Administrator, in accordance with valuation procedures approved by the Board and based on information provided by the Investment Funds or their respective administrators.
-Although the Investment Manager reviews the valuation procedures used by all Underlying Managers, neither the Investment Manager nor the Administrator can confirm or review the accuracy of valuations provided by Investment Funds or their administrators.
+Although the Investment Manager reviews the valuation procedures used by all Underlying Managers, neither the Investment Funds or their administrators.
 An Underlying Manager may face a conflict of interest in valuing such securities since their values will affect the Underlying Manager's compensation.